The day of the magistrate hearing

 - If you were ticketed for any criminal violations — The magistrate will decide whether to issue a criminal complaint against you for those violations.
 If the magistrate issues a criminal complaint, you will eventually be able to have a trial by a judge or jury or to plead guilty.
 The District Court and Boston Municipal Court (BMC) standards for these show cause hearings are available online.

-Paying the civil assessment
+Pay the civil assessment

-If you're found responsible for a civil violation, the magistrate will usually issue a civil assessment for the same amount written on the ticket.
-You must pay the civil assessment written on the ticket or the amount the magistrate has reduced it to directly to the RMV within 20 days.
+If you're found responsible for a civil violation, the magistrate will usually issue a civil assessment.
 Before the end of the hearing, you can ask for more time to pay the civil assessment.
-Here are the rules about reducing assessments:

 What if I miss my court hearing?